harumiWeb/wintree/README.en.md

 wintree.tree_to_json(root_dir="path/to/project" ,save_path="path/to/project_tree.json")
 ```

-You can also list absolute paths instead of
+You can also list file paths vertically as relative or absolute paths from the root directory, instead of using a tree structure.

 ```py
 import wintree